akashpremraj/Paper-Recycling-Machine/README.md

 **Guide:** Prof. Gangadhara Rao, Associate Professor, SIT Mangaluru
 **Duration:** 5 June – 8 July 2020 (≈ 1 month)

 > **Provenance & Ethics:** This repository transparently reconstructs my BE final-year project.
 Content, steps and figures are derived from my original VTU/SIT report; some artefacts are recreated for portfolio clarity.
-No confidential data is included. :contentReference[oaicite:0]{index=0}
+No confidential data is included.
-Commit message:

 ---

 ## 📖 Project Overview